 What Is Pain and Suffering Compensation in Michigan?

-Pain and suffering compensation refers to the money awarded for the physical discomfort, emotional distress, and overall loss of quality of life caused by an injury.
-These are considered non-economic damages, meaning they aren’t tied to specific financial losses like hospital bills or missed work.
-Instead, they reflect the personal toll the accident has taken on your life.
+Pain and suffering compensation refers to the financial recovery available for physical discomfort, emotional distress, and the overall loss of quality of life caused by an injury.
+These losses are classified as non-economic damages because they are not tied to specific out-of-pocket expenses like medical bills or lost wages.
+Instead, they reflect the personal impact the accident has had on your daily life and are often a major factor when evaluating how much is my car accident case worth.

-In Michigan, pain and suffering damages may be available if your injuries meet the state’s legal threshold of a serious impairment of body function, which typically means a significant, long-term impact on your ability to live a normal life.
-This includes not only physical pain, but also emotional challenges such as:
+In Michigan, pain and suffering damages may be available only if your injuries meet the state’s legal threshold of a serious impairment of body function.
+This generally requires showing a meaningful, long-term effect on your ability to live a normal life, which can include not only physical pain but also emotional and psychological challenges such as:

 While every case is different, courts and insurance companies look at the extent of your injuries, your recovery timeline, and how your life has changed to determine a fair value for these damages.